jb9229/whatssub/README.md

 1. Sample of context-api with `react-hook` (`useContext`).
 2. Know how to structure react native app with typescript.
 3. Know how to navigate between screens with `react-navigation`.
-4. Know how to write test code with `react-native-testing-library`.
+4. Know how to write test code with `@testing-library/react-native`.
 5. Know how to `lint` your project with `tslint`.
 6. Know how to localize your project.
 ```